pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/location/index.md

         Karabiner-Elements watches this file and reload it automatically when it is updated.
 -   `~/.config/karabiner/assets/complex_modifications`
     -   Imported complex_modifications files.<br />
-        You can use them in Preferences > Complex Modifications > Add rule.
+        You can use them in Karabiner-Elements Settings > Complex Modifications > Add rule.

 {{% alert title="Tip: file update detection and automatic reload" color="primary" %}}